Pide – Turkish Flat Bread / Pizza

 Resting Time: Allow the dough to rest and rise properly to develop flavor and texture.
 Cover it with a clean kitchen towel or plastic wrap and let it rise in a warm, draft-free place.

 Toppings: Get creative with your toppings!
 Traditional options include ground lamb or beef, cheese, tomatoes, onions, and herbs.
-Customize your pide with your favorite ingredients.
+Customize your pide with your favourite ingredients.

 Serve Fresh: Pide is best enjoyed fresh out of the oven.
-Serve it hot with a side of yogurt or a fresh salad for a delicious meal.
+Serve it hot with a side of yoghurt or a fresh salad for a delicious meal.

 Share it with your friends!